An in-depth report on the health risks of smoking and how to quit.

 Smoking bans are extending to public places, as well.
 In 2002, Delaware became the first state to institute a smoke-free law.
 Since then, smoking bans have spread across the country.
 Currently, 26 states have laws prohibiting smoking in restaurants, bars, and offices.
 Twelve other states have laws banning smoking in some of these places.

 It's never too late to quit smoking.
-According to the American Cancer Society, about half of all smokers who keep smoking will die from a smoking-related disease.
+According to the American Cancer Society, about one-half of all smokers who keep smoking will die from a smoking-related disease.
 Quitting has immediate health benefits.

 Better Health After Quitting